informalsystems/vdd/fastsync/fastsync.md

 ## Analysis of Fastsync V2

 ####  **[FS-ISSUE-KILL]**:
-If two blocks are not matching, the rule [FS-V2-Verif] dismisses both blocks and removes the peers that provided these blocks from *peerIDs*.
+If two blocks are not matching [FS-V2-Verif], `Execute` dismisses both blocks and removes the peers that provided these blocks from *peerIDs*.
 If block *a* was correct and provided by a correct peer *p*, and block b was faulty and provided by a faulty peer, the protocol